Humbedooh/clc/README.md

 - from the `server` dir, run: `pipenv install -r requirements.txt`
 - finally, to start the service, run: `pipenv run python3 main.py` and rejoice

+### Running as a Docker container

+The simplest form is to use the provided `Dockerfile` as such:

+- `docker build . -t clc`
+- `docker run -d -p 8080:8080 clc`

+And visit http://localhost:8080/ for goodness!